Area-53-Robotics/53D-High-Stakes-Notebook/entries/redirect-mech/select.typ

     ("Stability", 5),
     ("Durability", 4),
     ("Reliability", 5),
-    ("Durability", 2),
+    ("Simplicity", 3),
   ),
   choices: (
-    ("Six-bar", 4, 2, 4, 3, 3, ),
+    ("Six-bar", 4, 2, 4, 3, 3),
-    ("Four-bar", 3, 3, 4, 4, 4, ),
+    ("Four-bar", 3, 3, 4, 4, 4),
     ("Pneumatics", 3, 4, 3, 2, 2),
   ),
   body: colbreak()
 )

 #admonition(type: "select", title: "Final Selection")[
-  We chose the hook intake idea because of how reliable the hooks are at picking up rings from different positions and intaking them onto the mobile goal.
-From videos that we saw online, the hooks were able to score rings faster than a hood intake.
-Additionally, hook intakes are lighter than hood intakes, which keeps the door open for us to build an endgame climb mechanism in the future.
+  We chose the four-bar design inspired by 1010W's design.
+Not only will building the four-bar design be an excellent chance to mentor the novice buildings on four-bar linkage, but we are confident that we can build the four-bar quickly.
 ]